 For most employees, working from home has been a big dream that came to reality at the start of 2020 when coronavirus became a pandemic in many countries.
 Coronavirus causes COVID-19 disease, and it is highly transmittable.
-The outbreak has wreaked havoc in the affected nations, as the total infections currently stand at over 2 million cases, while deaths have already surpassed the 150,000th mark.
+The outbreak has wreaked havoc in the world with many millions of cases.
 The virus spreads once a healthy person touches a contaminated surface or through mouth droplets from an infected person.
 Due to its rapid spread, governments around the world have enforced total lockdowns to prevent it from spreading further.

 On the other hand, business operations must continue, and this has seen most organizations require staff to work from the safety of their homes.
 Before the entrance of the virus, approximately 7% of the American population, which translates to 9.8 million people, worked from home.
 This number has increased exponentially since all companies are encouraging working remotely.
 Although scientists are working round the clock to develop a vaccine, the reality is most people might continue getting their jobs done at home.
 Organizations have realigned their operations to support remote work, and this might prolong once the pandemic is over.
 In light of this, understanding the top ways to prevent cyber risks when working from home can save enterprises plenty of security incidences.